google/blockly-samples/codelabs/custom_renderer/custom_renderer.md

 ## Summary

-Custom renderers are a powerful way to change the look and feel of Blockly.
-In this codelab you learned:
+In this codelab, you learned how to create a custom renderer for Blockly, including:
-- How to declare and register a custom renderer by extending `Blockly.blockRendering.Renderer`.
+- Declaring and registering a custom renderer by extending Blockly.blockRendering.Renderer.
-- How to override renderer constants such as `NOTCH_HEIGHT` in `Blockly.blockRendering.ConstantProvider`.
+- Overriding renderer constants such as NOTCH_HEIGHT in Blockly.blockRendering.ConstantProvider.
-- How to modify connection shapes by creating custom [SVG paths](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/path), storing them in `init()`, and finally returning them in `shapeFor(connection)`.
+- Modifying connection shapes by creating custom SVG paths, storing them in init(), and finally returning them in shapeFor(connection).
-- How to update the mapping from connection to connection shape by adding logic in `shapeFor(connection)`.
+- Updating the mapping from connection to connection shape by adding logic in shapeFor(connection).

+By following these steps, you have successfully built a custom renderer that changes the appearance of Blockly's blocks.